VU-Cog-Sci/exptools2/README.md

 - create trials *before* running your session (e.g., in a method called `create_trials`, but you may call/implement this any way you like);
 - call `self.start_experiment()` whenever you want to start running your trials (this method sets the timer which keeps track of trial/phase onsets);
 - loop over trials and run them (using the `run` method of `Trial` objects, which are explained in the next section);
-- call `self.close()` after running all the trials (which does some housekeeping, writes out the logfile, etc.)
+- call `self.close()` after rpass unning all the trials (which does some housekeeping, writes out the logfile, etc.)

 You may include your call to `start_experiment` and your loop over trials in a method called `run` (like in the example above) but this is not mandatory (but we believe it's a nice way of structuring your code).
 With this setup, your class is ready to be used!
 You could for example run your session in the same file as you implemented your custom session by including the following at the very bottom of the file: